ACL Reconstruction Post-Operative Patient Instructions

 Brace and Crutch Use

 Your brace should be locked in zero degrees of extension (fully straightened) while standing and walking.
 Initially, two crutches should be used while walking.
 The therapist will instruct you on the correct walking sequence.
-Your brace may be unlocked or removed while seated, and should be removed while sleeping.
+Your brace may be unlocked or removed while seated and should be removed while sleeping.
 Ask your therapist if you have any questions regarding the appropriate fitting of your brace and/or crutches.

-It is usually appropriate to discontinue use of the brace after two weeks.
+It is usually appropriate to discontinue the use of the brace after two weeks.
 It may be possible to use only your crutches (without the brace) for a short time period to prevent any abnormalities with your walking pattern.
 In some cases, continued use of the brace alone (without the crutches) is appropriate.
 The physical therapist will instruct you on the appropriate progressions and time frames for brace/crutch usage in your specific case.
 Most patients will walk without a brace or crutches by 14 days after surgery.

 Weight-bearing through your operated leg is permitted and encouraged following the surgery.
 However, you should still continue to use your brace and crutches as instructed.
 It is important that you place weight through your operated leg as early as possible following the surgery to prevent muscles in that leg from weakening.